coolinmc6/analytics/Mastering-Retention.md

 		* And did they become current users or drop off again?
 - The next two graphs illustrate the danger of only measuring current active users:

+### Creating Your Lifecycle Cohorts

+- **CM:** This specific section is referenced several times in the following chapters, with each one dealing with a different type of user: Chapter 5 (Current Users), Chapter 6 (New Users), and Chapter 7 (Resurrected Users).
+Each of those chapters require this section of breaking your users down into these main four groups
+- The main crux behind lifecycle cohorts is that a growing "active" user base does not alone suggest that you're doing well.
+Look at these two graphs:

 ![Active Users over 12 Weeks](https://github.com/coolinmc6/analytics/blob/master/assets/active-users-bar-chart.png)

 ![Active Users broken down by type](https://github.com/coolinmc6/analytics/blob/master/assets/active-users-breakdown.png)